AdeebAbubacker/todo_app/README.md

 <<<<<<< HEAD
 A simple todo app using hive and state management as flutter_bloc# todo_app
 --------------------------------------------------------------------------------------------------------------------
-Repo File - at master branch
+Repo File - at main branch
 =======
 # todo_clud